diantonioandrea/CLIbrary/docs.md

 As of version 1.2.1, CLIbrary has some "global options" to allow even more personalization.
 Available options are:

-1. CLIbrary.style.setting_darkMode, bool: Enables dark mode.
+1. `CLIbrary.style.setting_darkMode`, bool: Enables dark mode.

 ### Import CLIbrary